metaperl/flash-goban/README.md

 1. Scroll through until you see a position where you could've done much better
 1. invoke Flash-Goban
 1. A flashcard is made where the front of the flashcard is the game position with no move analysis and the back of the flashcard is the game position with move analysis
+1. **NOTE WELL**: If a URL is on the clipboard, then it will be added to the back of the flashcard....

 # Installation